chanhan2/CSCB58_Project/README.md

 The inputs to draw the bounderies for the paint tool are switching on SWITCH 16-13 on before running the program.
-And the keys to move the cursor are KEYS 3-0.
+And the keys to move the cursor are KEYS 3-0 to paint.
 To toggle through the available 8-bit colours are SWITCHES 16-13.

 NOTE: